fathimahana-ks/blackline-cruiser/README.md

-# Blackline Cruiser – Autonomous Robotic Car
+# BLACK-LINE CRUISER – Autonomous Robotic Car

 Blackline Cruiser is an Arduino-powered robotic car capable of following a black line and avoiding obstacles using IR and ultrasonic sensors.
 Designed for efficiency and reliability, it demonstrates core principles of autonomous navigation and embedded systems.